-Dr Justin A. Welbergen
+Associate Professor Justin A. Welbergen

-He is further co-founder of 'BATsLAB', a recent joint initiative with Dr Christopher Turbill to create a much-needed primary academic destination for bat research in Australia.
+He is further co-founder of 'BATsLAB', a joint initiative with Dr Christopher Turbill to create a much-needed primary academic destination for bat research in Australia.

 In his spare time Justin is an enthusiastic nature photographer and wildlife sound recordist, and these interests take him to many remote locations in Australia and beyond.

 He is also a professional wildlife consultant (ABN 59 088 450 913), and advises government and the private sector on flying-fox-related issues.

 Uncannily accurate impression of Justin Welbergen by The Guardian's